AliceO2Group/Readout/doc/configurationParameters.md

 # Readout configuration parameters reference

 ## Sections
-The readout configuration is splitted in different sections.
+The readout configuration is split in different sections.
 Some sections have a unique instance (single name), some may have multiple instances (prefix-[instance name], shown as prefix-\* in this document).

 The *readout* section defines global parameters.
 The *bank-\** section defines parameters for the memory banks.
 The *equipment-\** section defines parameters for the readout equipments.
 The *consumer-\** section defines parameters for the readout data consumers.
 The *receiverFMQ-\** section defines parameters for the test receiverFMQ.exe program, and usually kept at the same place as readout parameters for coherency.

+Please see the provided example configuration files to see how they are usually arranged.

 ## Parameter types